KingCarnival/toku-fitd-game/Game Creation.md

 Game Creation has () steps:

-    1. Decide if to use a competley fictional setting or one based in reality
+    1. Decide if to use a completely fictional setting or one based in reality
     2. Come up with the basic rules of magic/superscience in your game world 3
     4